Hydrogen embrittlement: Prevention

 Hydrogen embrittlement can be prevented through several methods, all of which are centered on minimizing contact between the metal and hydrogen, particularly during fabrication and the electrolysis of water.
 Embrittling procedures such as acid pickling should be avoided, as should increased contact with elements such as sulfur and phosphate.
-The use of proper electroplating solution and procedures can also help to prevent hydrogen embrittlement.

 If the metal has not yet started to crack, hydrogen embrittlement can be reversed by removing the hydrogen source and causing the hydrogen within the metal to diffuse out through heat treatment.
 This de-embrittlement process, known as low hydrogen annealing or "baking", is used to overcome the weaknesses of methods such as electroplating which introduce hydrogen to the metal, but is not always entirely effective because a sufficient time and temperature must be reached.
-Tests such as ASTM F1624 can be used to rapidly identify the minimum baking time (by testing using design of experiments, a relatively low number of samples can be used to pinpoint this value).
+Tests such as ASTM F1624 can be used to rapidly identify the minimum baking time (by testing using careful design of experiments, a relatively low number of samples can be used to pinpoint this value).
 Then the same test can be used as a quality control check to evaluate if baking was sufficient on a per-batch basis.

 In the case of welding, often pre-heating and post-heating the metal is applied to allow the hydrogen to diffuse out before it can cause any damage.
 This is specifically done with high-strength steels and low alloy steels such as the chromium/molybdenum/vanadium alloys.
 Due to the time needed to re-combine hydrogen atoms into the hydrogen molecules, hydrogen cracking due to welding can occur over 24 hours after the welding operation is completed.